BraneAudio/public/ffmpeg/README.md

+# ffmpeg_v4.2.2_expanded-http-header-support.patch
+Added for avs audio player v1.5; supports adding separate custon http headers for fetching manifests, decryption keys, and audio segments.
+DOES NOT include patching for the sample-aes support in a previous patch but is easily added.

+# ffmpeg_v4.2.2_mma-ignore-http-416.patch
+Ignore http 416 under specific conditions to avoid a problem with aac-lc audio served by media monkey android.

+# ffmpeg_v4.2.2_mma-mp3dec-error-handling.patch
+Changed a uint64_t to an int64_t for error return value parsing.
+Fixed an error rendering mp3 audio from media monkey android.

 # ffmpeg_v4.2.1_cache-redirect.patch
 It is possible to get hls playlists whose contents are redirected.
 When this happens ffmpeg is closing and opening at least two urls every segment duration.
 This can make the stream stutter and fail due to the extra overhead.
 This patch modifies ffmpeg to cache one redirect connection which it will use as needed.

 # ffmpeg_v4.2.1_sample-aes.patch
 This patch adds support for sample-aes encrypted hls streams.
 Audio and video streams are supported but only audio streams have been tested.

 # Build
-Both of these patches are for the ffmpeg v4.2.1 release using the following configure args:
+Patches include the ffmpeg release in their name.
+Currently the same config is used for all versions of ffmpeg.
+Configure ffmpeg with the following args:

 ./configure \
 --disable-stripping \